ethdbg/ethdbg/README.md

 A Debugger for Ethereum Programming Languages

 [![Build Status](https://travis-ci.com/InsidiousMind/ethdbg.svg?token=Cyz989enSen8PDapyqs5&branch=master)](https://travis-ci.com/InsidiousMind/ethdbg)
+### What is Ethereum Debug?
+The Ethereum debug library is a fast, event-driven, multi-process debugging library which gives the developers the functionality they need to create a debugger.
+Our Debuggers:
+- VSCode ethdbg Extension <Link to VSCode extension>
+- Reference CLI Debugger (inspired by gdb) <Link To Reference Implementation>

 ### General Notes
 - TestRPC depends upon Ganache-core which depends upon ethereumjs-vm (the EVM we will be modifying with callback)